 Elizabeth Shove (Lancaster), Cecily Maller (RMIT), and Simon Cohn (LSHTM) and have support for a British Academy conference, with funding from Wellcome, to be held at Mary Ward House, in London on 11th and 12th June 2025.

-In preparation for that event we are organising a series of online seminars in which invited participants and contributors discuss papers that deal with related issues.
+Previous events in which invited participants and contributors have discussed papers that deal with related issues included:

 27th March 2024, 9am.
 Catherine Will, (2016) On difference and doubt as tools for critical engagement with public health.
 Critical Public Health, 27 (3). pp. 293-302.